Journalism with Media Studies

 - trainee reporter

-In your third year, you will complete a ten-day journalism-based work placement.
+In your third year, you may complete a ten-day journalism-based work placement.
 This is a great opportunity to gain relevant work experience, learn more about the professional application of journalism and produce material for your portfolio which may also be used for NCTJ professional qualifications.
 What’s more, impress future employers by getting some real-life work experience under your belt.
 Past students have gained work placements on a variety of weekly, evening and national newspapers, national magazines, radio and television stations and web publications.

 This course also allows you to take the Learning From Experience (LiFE) option, which means you can earn credits towards your degree for work, volunteer and research placements that you’re involved in alongside your study.
+A sandwich year is also available, and we positively encourage informal journalism placements in holiday periods.
+Informal placements are not

 To make sure you take the right steps on your career path, we’re here to give you help, support and advice throughout your study.
 Even after you’ve graduated, we continue to give you support for up to five years.